 Note that in our setting,

-(see Bollobás \cite{MR1864966}, Janson \cite{jansonnnnn}).
-Recall that $\mathcal{SG}_n$ is the random simple graph such that, conditioned on the degree sequence $(D_1, \dots, D_n)$, it is uniformly distributed over all grahs with this degree sequence.
+see Bollob{\'a}s \cite{MR1864966}, Janson \cite{jansonnnnn}.
+Recall that $\mathcal{SG}_n$ is the random simple graph such that, conditioned on the degree sequence $(D_1,\ldots, D_n)$, it is uniformly distributed over all graphs with this degree sequence.
 But it is also the multigraph $\mathcal{G}_n$ conditioned on being simple.
-That is why authors usually first focus on $\mathcal{G}_n$ to then deduce results for $\mathcal{SG}_n$ using (\ref{derniequhabyvu}) (see for instance Pittel \cite{MR2434184}, Janson \cite{janspowelaw}, Janson and Luczak \cite{jansonlucanweapp}).
+That is why authors usually first focus on $\mathcal{G}_n$ to then deduce results for $\mathcal{SG}_n$ using (\ref{derniequhabyvu}); see, for instance, Pittel \cite{MR2434184}, Janson \cite {janspowelaw}, Janson and Luczak \cite{jansonlucanweapp}.
 In the finite third moment setting, we shall be able to set up this strategy; we shall prove an analogous result of Theorem~\ref{keytheorr}: \begin{theoreme} Suppose $\nu$ satisfies (\ref{revivalprepaa}).
-Let $\boldsymbol{\mathcal{SC}}^{\nu}_n$ be the ordered sequence of component sizes of $\mathcal{SG}_n$.
+Let $\bolds{\mathcal{SC}}^{\nu}_n$ be the ordered sequence of component sizes of $\mathcal{SG}_n$.
 Then

 with respect to the $l_{\searrow}^2$ topology. \end{theoreme}